 Our 9 Top Picks for the Best Portable Fire Pit

 Nearly a household name in the fire pit world, Solo Stove began in 2010 with the Solo Stove Lite, an ultralight camping stove that weighed just nine ounces, made in one of the founders' garages.
 Realizing the product on its hands, the company expanded into larger stationary and portable smokeless fire pits, designed for two to four people, then went even bigger, fueled by three incredibly successful Kickstarter campaigns.

 Today, their most popular product, and one of our top picks, is the smokeless Bonfire 2.0, a 23-pound, 14-inch high, 19.5-inch wide fire pit.
 Recently, in addition to the introduction of five new colors, the Bonfire 2.0 was released to add a removable ash pan to make clean up after a fire easier than ever.
-The double-walled, wood burning fire pit uses a ring of vent holes to pull air into the bottom of the pit, ensuring your wood fire is hot and nearly smoke-free (to really crank up the BTUs, burn hardwoods only).
+The double-walled, wood-burning fire pit uses a ring of vent holes to pull air into the bottom of the pit, ensuring your wood fire is hot and nearly smoke-free (to really crank up the BTUs, burn hardwoods only).
 The extra air also makes starting your Solo Stove bonfire incredibly easy (speaking from experience).
 The whole thing fits neatly into a carrying case, perfect for mess-free transportation and storage.
 (The Solo Stove Ranger is another popular—and more portable—option.)